Acupuncture

 How Many Sessions?

 Most people need around 6 sessions.
-Acute issues may need fewer; chronic ones more.
+Acute issues may need fewer; chronic conditions may need more.

 Early Phase (Boosting Results)